-Successful software development depends on a team who is adaptable, willing to respond promptly, and who won’t bat an eyelid to the client’s overnight demands.
+Successful software development depends on a team that is adaptable, willing to respond promptly, and the one that won’t bat an eyelid to the client’s overnight demands.
 This is precisely what an Agile development team looks like.

 The innovative methods of Agile have taken over the world of software development by storm.
-Forward-thinking businesses and software developers use Agile methodology for the successful delivery of projects.
+Forward-thinking businesses and software developers use Agile methodology for successful project deliveries.

 According to Harvard Business Review, 60 percent of companies experience an increase in revenue and profits after using an Agile approach.

-But, should you hire an Agile software developer for your next project?
+But, should you hire an Agile software development team for your next project?

-In this article, we will discuss everything agile – what agile is all about, how it is different from the other models, its core principles and features, and the best practices to be successful with Agile.
+In this article, we will discuss everything agile – what agile is all about, how it differs from the other models, its core principles and features, and the best practices to be successful with Agile.

 What is Agile Software Development Based on?